-Step 3 - Slurry Preparation and Immunoprecipitation
+Step 3: Slurry preparation and Immunoprecipitation

-Step 3a: Slurry preparation and column activation
+Step 3a: Slurry preparation and Immunoprecipitation

 An important consideration when performing ChIP-seq is the amount of chromatin that will need to be loaded to the column in order to elute sufficient IPd DNA for library synthesis.
 The DNA yield obtained from ChIP will depend on the quality of the chromatin, the affinity and avidity of the antibody and the abundance of the target.
-A minimum of 500 pg of DNA is required for preparation of high quality NGS sequencing libraries using the Chromatrap[®] Uniq-seq Kit (Cat. no. 500264/500265).
+A minimum of 500 pg of DNA is required for preparation of high quality NGS sequencing libraries using the Chromatrap® UniqSeq kit (Cat. no. 500264/500265).
 As little as 1000 cells can yield this quantity of DNA from ChIP of an abundant target using a good quality antibody.
 As a starting point we would recommend using 10 μg chromatin per ChIP with 2-5 μg antibody.
-For the positive control for qPCR analysis, prepare the slurry in a 1 ml volume with a 2:1 antibody : chromatin ratio.
+For the positive control for qPCR analysis, prepare the slurry in a 1 ml volume with a 2:1 antibody: chromatin ratio.
 Remember to prepare negative controls for both antibody validation and the standard assay described in Table 4.

 - 1. Thaw chromatin stocks at 4°C. - 2.
 Centrifuge sheared chromatin at max speed for 10 minutes at 4°C, even if previously centrifuged.
 NOTE: Use only the clear supernatant for subsequent steps. - 3.
 Prepare IP slurries in a fresh microcentrifuge tube according to Table 5.
-For every antibody IP set aside the equivalent amount of chromatin in a microcentrifuge tube and make up to 100 μl with Column Conditioning buffer (if necessary), label as an input.
-These will be processed alongside the samples for reverse cross-linking and Proteinase K digestion at Step 4a and will be used as controls in the downstream analysis. - 4.
+For every antibody IP set aside the equivalent amount of chromatin in a microcentrifuge tube and make up to 100 μl with Column Conditioning Buffer (if necessary), label as an input.
+These will be processed alongside the samples for reverse cross-linking and proteinase K digestion at step 4a and will be used as controls in the downstream analysis. - 4.
 Mix well and incubate the IP slurries on an end to end rotor for 1 hour at 4°C.

+Reagent Immunoprecipitation Slurry (1000 μl Total Volume)

+Chromatin stock Up to 100 μl

+Antibody /IgG Optimum addition rate

+PIC 1 μΙ

-Reagent Immunoprecipitation Slurry (1000 μl total volume) Positive control (1000 μl total volume) Chromatin stock Up to 100 μl 1 μg Antibody/IgG Optimum addition rate 10 μl (2 μg) PIC 1 μl 1 μl Column Conditioning Buffer Make up to final volume of 1000 μl Make up to final volume of 1000 μl
+Column Conditioning Buffer Make up to final volume of 1000 μl

-Table 5: Slurry preparation for spin column IP
+Table 5: Slurry preparation for IP

-Step 3b: Chromatrap® spin column preparation
+Step 3b: Chromatrap® 96-well plate preparation

-Chromatrap[®] spin columns are shipped in a storage solution, prior to use, columns must be washed and activated to remove any traces of shipping solution and to prepare them for slurry incubation.
+The Chromatrap® 96-well plate is shipped in a storage solution, prior to use, the plate must be washed and activated to remove any traces of shipping solution and to prepare them for slurry incubation.

-- 1. Remove the spin column from the collection tube (save for later) and place in an empty 1 ml tip box rack (or alternative holder). - 2.
-Add 600 μl Column Conditioning Buffer to each column and allow to flow through under gravity (~ 30 minutes).
-N.B. do not close caps when flow is under gravity. - 3.
-Discard the flow through and repeat this conditioning step a second time. - 4.
+- 1. Remove the top and bottom seals of the Chromatrap® 96-well plate and position on to the 96-well collection plate provided. - 2.
+Add 600 μl of Column Conditioning Buffer to each well of Chromatrap® 96-well plate and allow to flow through under gravity (~ 30 minutes).

+N.B.
+Do not cap wells when flow is under gravity.

+- 3. Discard the flow through and repeat this conditioning step a second time. - 4.
 Discard the flow through.
-The columns are now ready for the addition of the IP slurries, proceed to step 3c.
+The plate is now ready for the addition of the IP slurries proceed to step 3c.